jonsavagek36/chatbomb-mobile/README.md

 # chatbomb2
-Note: Apparently 'Chatbomb' has already been taken as an app name (so weak), so I'll be changing the name.

-Revamped version of Chatbomb that utilizes MongoDB
+Revamped version of Chatbomb that utilizes REMS (ReactJS, Express, MongoDB, and Socket.io)

 Still in progress, but what I'm currently implementing:
 <ul>